shrop/os-app-configs/shrop-macbookpro.md

 #### Homebrew

-* Install in /usr/local
-* Make sure /usr/local is owned by myuser:staff
+* Restore /usr/local from backup for settings and Formulas installed

 #### iCal